Fuel Consumption Estimation

 - In API v2021, the equipment rate corresponds to output energy.

-Correction to AQM v2.3
+Correction to AQM v2.3 when Equipment Rate is based on Input Power

 The AQM Table C-1 and C-2 provide both thermal efficiency and load factors (based on fractions of maximum rated power output).
 This correction implies that should represent output power, not input as stated in AQM v2.3.